NSP2 (rotavirus)

-NSP2 (NS35), is a rotavirus nonstructural RNA-binding protein that accumulates in cytoplasmic inclusions (viroplasms) and is required for genome replication.
+NSP2 (NS35), is one of five to six (depending on the strain) nonstructural proteins expressed by rotaviruses.
+The octameric NSP2 performs several key functions in the assembly of rotavirus particles.
+This nonstructural RNA-binding protein accumulates in cytoplasmic inclusions (viroplasms) and is required for genome replication.
 NSP2 is closely associated in vivo with the viral replicase.
 The non-structural protein NSP5 plays a role in the structure of viroplasms mediated by its interaction with NSP2.